 When CDs sold like hotcakes in the 1990s, it reshaped the list of the best-selling country albums ever recorded.
 This trend found Shania Twain and Garth Brooks competing with more than just country history, with both artists reaching Beatlemania-type sales figures in their primes and not just places at the top of the billboards.

-Beforehand, country albums just didn’t post those kinds of numbers, with even something as seminal as Johnny Cash’s three million selling At Folsom Prison not cracking the list.
-Today, with digital music consumption changing everything, million sellers are much harder to come by, regardless of genre or social media reach.
+Beforehand, country albums didn't post those kinds of numbers, with even something as seminal as Johnny Cash's three million-selling At Folsom Prison not cracking the list.
+Today, with digital music consumption changing everything, million-dollar sellers are much harder to come by, regardless of genre or social media reach.
 Newcomers like Luke Combs and Chris Stapleton have sales that are climbing the charts, but seasoned veterans like Brooks, Twain, and George Strait take up multiple spots on this list.

-With all of that in mind, here’s the 50 best-selling country albums to date.
+With all of that in mind, here are the 50 best-selling country albums to date.

 50. Strait Out of the Box, George Strait (1995)